minimapletinytools/smarties/README.md

 To jump right in, please see the this tutorial example implementing [Conway's Game of Life](https://github.com/pdlla/smarties/tree/master/examples/tutorial).
 There are other examples in the examples folder that I either put in too little or too much effort.

 ## Terminology
 - **perception**: input and computation state of the behavior tree.
 Named perception because it represents how the tree perceives the outside world.
-In the current implementation it's possible to write nodes that modify **perception** but this is not recommended and this feature may be removed in a future release.
+It's possible to write nodes that modify **perception** so that your behavior tree has mutable perception (or state).
+Since you are already writing in Haskell, you probably don't ever want to do this.
+In this case, use the **Simple** builder variants when making your nodes to ensure the perception is not changed.
-- **seqence**: control node that executes each child node in sequence until it hits a FAIL node and collects all output.
+- **sequence**: control node that executes each child node in sequence until it hits a FAIL node and collects all output.
 - **selector**: control node that executes the first SUCCESS node.
 - **utility**: optional monadic output for a node that can be used for more complex control flow.
 For example **utilitySelector** executes the node that has the largest utility.